btrachey/wezterm-replay/README.md

 }
 wezterm_replay.apply_to_config(config, opts)
 ```
+If you do not need the full power of a function and just want to define a Lua
+pattern to extract matches, use the `pattern` field instead of `extractor`.

 ## Recall
 If the extractors match multiple text segments, you will be dropped into a
 standard wezterm picker to choose the one you'd like to be inserted into your